fidelity/kraan/docs/dev-guide.md

                                 the last element of the filename should also be the secret name, e.g. filename /tmp/regcred.yaml should define a secret called 'regcred' '--gitops-image-pull-secret' as above for gitops components
-    '--install-helm-operator' deploy the Helm Operator.
-    '--helm-operator-namespace' set the namespace to install helm-operator in, defaults to 'helm-operator'.
     '--kraan-image-repo' provide image repository to use for Kraan, defaults to docker.pkg.github.com/ '--kraan-version' the version of the kraan image to use.
     '--gitops-image-repo' provide image repository to use for gitops components, defaults to docker.io/fluxcd